The information provided throughout this website is reasonably accurate, but there are definite limits

 Here are some general guidelines for assessing accuracy.

-We do not include anything which we know to be false; however, we include a great deal which
+We have not included anything which we know to be false; however, we have included much which

 others have asserted to be factual but for which we cannot personally vouch.
 We always cite the